dan-v/awslambdaproxy/README.md

-`awslambdaproxy` is an [AWS Lambda](https://aws.amazon.com/lambda/) powered HTTP proxy.
+<b>awslambdaproxy</b> is an [AWS Lambda](https://aws.amazon.com/lambda/) powered HTTP proxy.
 This provides a constantly rotating IP address for your web traffic from any region where AWS Lambda is available.

 ![](/images/overview.gif?raw=true)